MohamedAtteya61/support-tickets-audit-and-analytics/README.md

 An alarming **6,712 rows (83.1% of the dataset)** fundamentally failed this constraint, exhibiting impossible "time-traveling" data entry anomalies where tickets were recorded as resolved *before* an initial agent response occurred.

 ### 🛠️ The Mitigation Strategy
 Rather than analyzing corrupted data, which would introduce heavily skewed negative durations into business metrics, the broken records were systematically isolated.
-The analysis safely proceeded using the remaining **1,365 structurally sound records**.
+The analysis safely proceeded using the remaining **1,365 valid records**.

 > **Statistical Justification:** A clean subset of $1,365$ rows represents a highly viable statistical sample size ($N > 1,000$).
 Governed by the Law of Large Numbers and Central Limit Theorem, this sample keeps the margin of error constrained to a tiny **$\approx 2.6\%$**, ensuring all derived operational insights remain dependable for leadership deployment.